TonyTromp/nvidia-qnap/Compile-NVIDIA-Drivers.md

 export PATH=$PWD:$PWD/build/lib:$PATH
 ```

-Then load the variables using the following command
+DONE!!!!
+Now to load the drivers
 ```
 source nvidia.env
+insmod <driver.ko>
+# note that the order of which the NVIDIA Drivers need to be loaded.
 ```